Transcript of the video titled

 So everyone writes these Resignation poems but that’s how much you are killing off your soul.
 So when you’re sitting there at 14 or 15 and you’re thinking about Resignation, that’s the price you’re going to see you have to pay, you’re going to become ‘fake, fake, fake, fake, fake’, ‘supreme actor of happiness, never happy’, ‘pretending’ to be happy, and you’re killing off your soul, the best part of yourself; the only magic there is on Earth is your soul.

 So it’s a horrendous decision to have to make, to psychologically kill yourself off.
 It’s a form of death, as close to death as you can damn well get.
-So you’re sitting there, fearful depression, here’s the magic world of our soul [Jeremy holds up the photos above of bonobos nurturing their infants that are found on p.16 of (TYL)] and here’s what I’ve become.
+So you’re sitting there, fearful depression, here’s the magic world of our soul [Jeremy holds up the photos above of bonobos nurturing their infants that are found on p.19 of (TYL) (or p.
+16 of the 2016 First Edition)] and here’s what I’ve become.
 If I try and think about that without a bridging understanding I’ll be suicidally depressed.
 So it’s suicidal depression, literally suicide, or become a fake, dead person, and the suicide threat is so great that you have to choose that, so you become resigned, you adopt that way of living.
 Now that moment of pure clarity when you can see both sides of the equation is very brief and very short.
 If you’re in that state, that’s the kind of expression you’ve got on your face, the expression of this boy in the photograph in who had, in the previous day, lost all his classmates in a plane crash.

 Now if you give up on finding that understanding when you resign, you still need to have something to believe you’re good and not bad.
 That’s still the fundamental problem; and you’ve given up on a true answer.
 So what happens after Resignation?
 You take up any artificial way to fill that void, to justify yourself, to explain that you are good and not bad.
 Now this is really important: so you start believing in all this bullshit that we were once aggressive and all that crap defence, false biological explanations [see ], there are huge universities built on all that crap, based on that we were once brutal and aggressive.